 Working with children to develop awareness, mastery and ability to talk about their feelings is a time-consuming process that simply cannot be hurried.
 The HP Way allows whatever time is needed to help a struggling child to understand and express inner thoughts.

-If a child is crying, this means providing comfort, working to understand the feeling, and offering appropriate reassurance until he or she again feels safe and comfortable.
+If a child is crying, this means providing comfort, working to understand the feeling, and offering appropriate reassurance until they feel safe and comfortable.

 In everything we do at Hanna Perkins, we build in time for when a child needs this help – as they all occasionally do.
 Even if it means changing the day’s lesson plan.